LynxITDigital/react-native-contacts-wrapper/README.md

 7. Find and add your new project’s .xcodeproj file from node_modules
 8. This will now appear in project explorer, drag in under the Libraries group.
 9. In same screen, click + again, you should now see the .a file for you project, Add this
-10. Clean and Rebould your Xcode project
+10. Clean and Rebuild your Xcode project

 ##API